Vyral/joshua-holt/_posts/2021-09-27-how-to-navigate-va-loans.md

 6:56 — Wrapping up

 If you have any questions about real estate or the VA loan process, reach out to our team at 608-345-6594 or [jdholt@kw.com](mailto:jdholt@kw.com).
-We look forward to hearing from you and helping you in any way we can.
+We look forward to hearing from you and helping in any way we can.